Azure/acs-engine/docs/kubernetes/windows.md

 #### Check that the cluster is up

-As mentioned earlier, `acs-engine generate` also creates Kubernetes configuration files under `_output\<dnsprefix>\kubeconfig`.
-There will be one per possible region, so find the one matching the region you deployed to.
+As mentioned earlier, `acs-engine generate` also creates Kubernetes configuration files under `_output/<dnsprefix>/kubeconfig`.
+There will be one per possible region, so find the one matching the region you deployed in.

-In the example above with `dnsprefix`=`plangk8swin1` and the `westus2` region, the filename would be `_output\plangk8swin1\kubeconfig\kubeconfig.westus2.json`.
+In the example above with `dnsprefix`=`plangk8swin1` and the `westus2` region, the filename would be `_output/plangk8swin1/kubeconfig/kubeconfig.westus2.json`.

+##### Setting KUBECONFIG on Windows

 Set `$ENV:KUBECONFIG` to the full path to that file.